GMP Degree / Mechanical and Manufacturing Engineering

 Apply in January via Parcoursup

-• Evaluations from the teaching staff, recommendations from the homeroom committee, and motivation for the program
+- Evaluations by the teaching staff, the homeroom council’s opinion, and motivation for the program

-• Grades from 11th and 12th grade in science and general education courses
+- Grades from 11th and 12th grade in science and general education subjects

 All courses are available as (for employees, individuals, or job seekers), subject to validation of the required prerequisites.
-Access is also available through the Recognition of Prior Learning and Experience (VAE, VAP, or VES) program.
-Contact the Continuing Education Department at the University of Montpellier – Nîmes Offices
+Admission is also possible through the Recognition of Prior Learning and Experience (VAE, VAP, or VES).
+Contact the continuing education department at the University of Montpellier – Nîmes Offices

 PARCOURSUP PUBLIC REPORT